 Ruth Bader Ginsburg

-In addition to in-person trainings and mentorship, we also provide our student chapters with an online organizing toolkit to help them make the biggest impact.
+In addition to in-person trainings and mentorship, we also provide our campus chapters with an online organizing toolkit to help them make the biggest impact.

 Split into 3 easy sections, the #Changemakers Tool-Kit provides our young advocates with resources on how to start their Deeds campus chapter, get it running, and a variety of templates that help them amplify their efforts.